AbduEhab/SDL-CMake-Template/README.md

 # Overview

-Just enable the required features from the `CMakeLists` and it'll add all the required submodules and linker tags and even copy the DLLs to the binary directory on windows!
+Just enable the required features from the `CMakeLists` (@line 105) and it'll add all the required submodules and linker tags and even copy the DLLs to the binary directory on windows!

 > Only works in `Release` or `RelWithDebInfo` modes on windows as the debug sdl dlls are a pain to move.